DOD-HPCMP-CREATE/yogimpi/doc/yogimpi.md

 application only once on your local *build system*, after which it can be deployed to *target systems*.

+I recommend removing `-xHost` and any architecture specific configuration from all compiler flag lines.
+Unless you are absolutely sure all systems will have at least the same chip generation or greater, you risk binary incompatibility.
+See [Choosing a Build System](#choosebuild) for more information on other possibilities.

 In order to set up your build system environment so Yogi is ready to
 compile: